 Once you have streamed events and defined one or more metrics, you can bill for them!
-For this, you must create an event-based component, which was recently introduced into the standard Chargify component system.
+For this, you must create an event-based component, which was recently introduced into the standard Advanced Billing component system.

 Event-based components are similar to other component types, in that you define the component parameters (such as name and taxability) and the pricing.
 A key difference for the event-based component is that it must be attached to a metric.
 This is because the metric provides the component with the actual quantity used in computing what and how much will be billed each period for each subscription.

 So, instead of reporting usage directly for each component (as you would with metered components), the usage is derived from analysis of your events.